Marriage Green Card

 - With an IR1 visa, but not an F2A visa that is not always immediately available, it is possible to file Form I-485 concurrently with Form I-130.
 Such concurrent filing is another reason why IR1 visas generally can be obtained more quickly than F2A visas.

 - After Form I-485 is filed, the foreign spouse will attend a biometrics service appointment, to be fingerprinted and photographed.
-In most cases, the couple will need to be interviewed at a USCIS local office.
+In some cases, the couple will need to be interviewed at a USCIS local office.
 Similar to the case with consular processing interviews, the USCIS officer at the adjustment of status interview can play a critical role in deciding whether the marriage green card application will be approved.
 If approved, the foreign spouse will receive the green card in the mail.

 If the marriage to the foreign spouse has been for less than two years when the foreign spouse enters the U.S. on an immigrant visa (IR1 visa or F2A visa) or when the I-485 adjustment of status application gets approved by USCIS, the marriage green card will be issued as a CR1 visa.
 The “C” in the CR1 visa means that the marriage green card is conditional.